FrankCJ0910/Python-EDA/README.md

   plt.title("Amount Of Artists per Song") plt.show()
 ```
-We see that majority of songs are made by 1 to 3 artist while any more are more rarer.
+We see that majority of songs are made by 1 to 3 artist while any more are more rarer.<br>
 ![alt text](https://github.com/FrankCJ0910/Python-EDA/blob/main/Images/ArtistsXSongs.png?raw=true)

 We then find the top streamed songs, using first the , .sort_values() functions then using .head() to display the first 5 rows